Patrick Queen: 2020

 Queen was selected by the Baltimore Ravens with the 28th pick in the first round of the 2020 NFL Draft.
 He is the first LSU player the Ravens have ever drafted.
 Queen made his professional debut in a 38–6 win against the Cleveland Browns recording a team high eight tackles, a sack and a forced fumble.

 In Week 5 against the Cincinnati Bengals, Queen led the team with nine tackles, recorded a strip sack on former LSU teammate Joe Burrow that he also recovered, and recovered a fumble lost by Mike Thomas which he returned for a 53-yard touchdown during the 27–3 win.
 On October 14, 2020, Queen was named the AFC Defensive Player of the Week for his performance in Week 5.
 He was placed on the reserve/COVID-19 list by the team on November 3, 2020, and activated four days later.
 In Week 13 against the Dallas Cowboys, Queen recorded his first career interception off a pass thrown by Andy Dalton during the 34–17 win.
+He finished his rookie season starting all 16 games.
+He recorded 106 total tackles (66 solo), one interception, two passes defended, and two forced fumbles.
+He was named to the PFWA All-Rookie Team.